thunderbird/webext-examples/manifest_v3/messageDisplayScript.pdfPreview/readme.md

 ### Differences from the version for manifest v2

-The `messageDisplayScripts` API is not yet compatible with manifest v3.
-Its usage was replaced by a `messageDisplay.onMessageDisplayed` listener:
+The `messageDisplayScripts` API is not yet compatible with Manifest V3.
+Its usage was replaced by a `messageDisplay.onMessageDisplayed` listener and the scripting API:

 ```
 browser.messageDisplay.onMessageDisplayed.addListener(async (tab, message) => {
   // Inject script.
-  await browser.tabs.executeScript(tab.id, {
+  await browser.scripting.executeScript({
-    file: "initial.js"
+    target: { tabId: tab.id},
+    files: ["initial.js"]
   })
 });
 ```